-Face oils have infiltrated the mainstream beauty market and consumers aren’t afraid of putting oils on their visages anymore.
+Face and hair oils have infiltrated the mainstream beauty market and consumers can’t get enough.
 The oil that pioneered it all is rosehip oil, a product loved by the likes of Miranda Kerr, Kate Middleton, and Gwyneth Paltrow.
-But with a plethora of rosehip oils on the market, which is the best rosehip oil of them all?
+But with a plethora of oils on the market, which is the best rosehip oil of them all?

 My 5 Must-Try Rosehip Seed Oils